Fully ergodic simulations using radial updates: Introduction

 \section{Introduction}

 The Hybrid Monte Carlo (HMC) method is one of the most successful tools in the simulation of lattice field theories.
 However, despite its many advantages, its application often faces challenges due to manifolds of vanishing fermion determinant which result in infinite potential barriers that lead to diverging force terms in the molecular dynamics evolution.
 This separates regions in configuration space and results in ergodicity violations of the algorithm.
 One important example is the freezing of global topological fluctuations in lattice quantum chromodynamics (QCD) discretizations with chiral fermions~\cite{Alles:1996vn} or near the continuum limit, where the integer-valued topological charge cannot be smoothly changed by molecular dynamics.
 Another prime example that exhibits configuration space partitioning is the fermionic Hubbard model in the particle/hole basis using the exponential discretization and formulated in terms of a non-compact auxiliary field by means of a continuous Hubbard-Stratonovich transformation.
-In this scenario, the occurring fermion determinants vanish on manifolds of codimension 1 and therefore trigger an ergodicity problem in HMC simulations~\cite{Ergodicity_Hubbard}.
+In this scenario, the action diverges due to vanishing fermion determinants, giving rise to insurmountable potential barriers that trigger an ergodicity problem in HMC simulations~\cite{Ergodicity_Hubbard}.
 Reliable application of HMC necessitates the development of strategies to circumvent the potential barriers; \R{Ergodicity_Hubbard} explores coarser molecular dynamics integration and discrete jumps while other approaches introduce a complexified auxiliary field over which to integrate~\cite{AlgorithmForTheSimulationOfManyElectronSystems,Revisiting_HQMC_for_Hubbard,HMCExtendedHubbardModel,ConfPhaseTransitionGraphene}.
 Normalizing flows represent a more radical departure from HMC for sampling these models~\cite{FlowsForHubbard} and do not use molecular dynamics evolution to generate the proposed updates.
 In this work, we propose another method, which interleaves the HMC simulation with so-called \emph{radial updates} to overcome the ergodicity problem posed by the infinite potential barriers.
 Radial updates refer to multiplicative Metropolis-Hastings updates in a radial direction of non-compact fields that enable jumps over potential barriers and thus ensure ergodicity at comparably low computational cost.

 In the following sections, we commence by reviewing the HMC algorithm and discussing ergodicity violations arising from potential barriers in \Secref{HMC}.
 Then, in \Secref{Radial}, we define the radial updates and apply them to a simple toy model to demonstrate key salient features.
 We then apply radial updates to the Hubbard model in \Secref{Results}, and examine their ability to overcome the ergodicity violations, their scaling properties to larger system sizes, and their efficacy in a realistic simulation of the $C_{20}H_{12}$ perylene molecule.
 We conclude in \Secref{Summary}.